Warren Zaïre-Emery: Youth career

+2022–23: Debut season and breakthrough

-Still aged only 15, Zaïre-Emery was called by Mauricio Pochettino to the first team that season.
-Attracting the attention of several other big European clubs while still yet to sign his first professional contract, he joined Jorge Mendes's agency in March 2022.
-In July, Zaïre-Emery signed his first professional contract with PSG, a three-year deal until 30 June 2025.
+In July 2022, Zaïre-Emery signed his first professional contract with PSG, a three-year deal until 30 June 2025.
 Under new coach Christophe Galtier, he made his senior debut in a 2–0 friendly win over Quevilly-Rouen, and was included in PSG's preseason tour in Japan, where he was in the starting lineup for a 3–0 win over Urawa Red Diamonds.
 On 6 August 2022, Zaïre-Emery made his official debut for PSG as a substitute in a 5–0 league win away to Clermont.
 His debut at the age of 16 years and 151 days made him the youngest player to appear in an official match for the club, a record which was previously held by El Chadaille Bitshiabu.
 On 25 October, Zaïre-Emery made his UEFA Champions League debut as a substitute in a 7–2 home victory over Maccabi Haifa.
 This made him the youngest player to appear in the Champions League for PSG.
 On 7 January 2023, he made his first start in a 3–1 Coupe de France victory away to Châteauroux, becoming the youngest starter in the club's history.
 He became the club's youngest starter in Ligue 1 in a 1–0 defeat away to Rennes eight days later.
-On 1 February, Zaïre-Emery scored his first senior goal coming off the bench to cap off a 3–1 victory against Montpellier; in doing so he became PSG's youngest ever goalscorer, aged 16 years and 330 days.
+On 1 February, Zaïre-Emery scored his first senior goal, coming off the bench to cap off a 3–1 victory against Montpellier; in doing so he became PSG's youngest ever goalscorer, aged 16 years and 330 days.
 On 14 February, he became the youngest player to start a Champions League knockout game at the age of 16 years and 343 days in a 1–0 loss to Bayern Munich.
+At the end of the 2022–23 season, Zaïre-Emery won his first Ligue 1 title.